MileHacker Logo

 • Cards & Cash:

 Visa and Mastercard are widely accepted.
-Carry some cash for smaller purchases, street vendors, and public transport.
+Carry a bit of cash for small buys, street vendors, and public transport.

 Tipping Practices